 Fees for full management are usually charged as a percentage of the rent.
 Depending on the area, with London being the most expensive, the fees are in the range of 7% to 15%.
 Agents might also charge separately to find tenants in the first place, or this might be absorbed into the management fee.

 Towards the end of the initial fixed term, managing agents will contact you to find out if you would like to renew the Tenancy.
-They will also review the Rent and advise you if an increase is possible or desirable depending upon current market conditions.
+They will also review the Rent and advise you if an increase is possible or desirable depending on current market conditions.

 This is a service landlords need to pay for and cannot be passed on to the tenants any longer.